slopez421/sending-stones/README.md

 204 is used instead of 200 because there is no context to return, whereas 200 would usually imply a successful request with additional content supplied (such as retrieving information and returning that information).

 Comments accepts a post() request that takes in a body value, the user_id, and the listing_id which is provided by the client-side form.
 The user only has to supply the body (or the “comment” itself).
 If a new Comment object is successfully created, then that instance is saved/mapped to the database table and returned serialized with a 201 successful post code.
 If it is not successfully created, then it is not saved to the database and instead, an error message is returned with a 422 code (unsuccessful request due to invalid data).

+Likes accepts a post() request that takes in the heart color provided by the user's selection, the user_id passed in from the User currently logged into a session, and the listing_id that is obtained from the Listing this Like exists on.
+A successful like is returned and state is updated on the React side to display this like.
+Likes also accepts a delete() request that takes in the id of the current Like and deletes it from the database.
+State is then called again on the React side to delete the heart_color and display the heart options for the user.

 At the bottom of the file, there are resources added for each relevant path. add_resource() takes in two arguments: the Resource itself (the class name) and the URL path that the client side will be fetching to.